 Clinical Studies on Caterna

-1995 – began at the Technical University of Dresden, a research group to develop a computer-aided Sehschulung with amblyopia.
+1995 – A research group at the Technical University of Dresden began to develop a computer-aided “Sehschule”, or school of vision, for patients with amblyopia.
 The innovative procedure has been investigated in two clinical trials and has been further developed in the following years up to the final practical application.

-1998 – pilot study, supported by the Roland Ernst Foundation and by the Saxon Ministry of Science and Art: The prototypic stimulator for the treatment of amblyopia was first clinically tested.
+1998 – pilot study, supported by the Roland Ernst Foundation and by the Saxon Ministry of Science and Art: First clinical tests of the prototypic stimulator for the treatment of amblyopia.

-2001 – Computer-aided Sehschulung with amblyopia II: A multicenter prospective study of Roland Ernst Foundation accompanied the treatment of 200 children with amblyopia 4-14 years.
+2001 – Computer-aided Sehschulung with amblyopia II: A multicenter prospective study by Roland Ernst Foundation accompanied the treatment of 200 children with amblyopia 4-14 years.

-2001 – Clinical Monatsblätter ophthalmology: Supporting amblyopia by computer games with background stimulation: A placebo-controlled study
+2001 – monthly journal on ophthalmology (“Klinische Monatsblätter für Augenheilkunde”): Supporting amblyopia by computer games with background stimulation: A placebo-controlled study

 2008 – Strabismus: Long-Term Application of Compute Based Pleoptics in Home Therapy: Selected Results of a Prospective Multicenter Study

-2012 – The ophthalmoscope, Release Case Study “Stimulation therapy in amblyopia”
+2012 – The ophthalmoscope (“Der Augenspiegel”), Publication of Case Study “Stimulation therapy in amblyopia”